asdcid/Comparison-of-neighbour-joining-software/README.md

 1. subread < total reads, if subread > total reads, output all reads
+2. the alignment name must not contain ':'
+3. the new software name must be the same as config file and rules
 ## Requirments
   **Script required**
   - timeout (https://raw.githubusercontent.com/pshved/timeout/master/timeout)